xinthose/Netplan-GUI/README.md

 | 1.3.0         | Ubuntu 24     |
 | 1.1.0, 1.2.0  | Ubuntu 23     |
 | 1.0.0 - 1.0.5 | Ubuntu 22     |

+## 3rd Party Licenses

+- This software cannot be used commercially due to the use of [Kendo UI](https://www.telerik.com/kendo-angular-ui) widgets (unless you buy a license)
+- see the file `3rdpartylicenses.txt` for the software release version for more information